Communicator | Medical Council of Canada

 Description

-Physicians enable patient-centered therapeutic communication through shared decision-making and effective dynamic interactions with patients, families, caregivers, other professionals, and other relevant individuals.
+Physicians enable patient-centred therapeutic communication through shared decision-making and effective dynamic interactions with patients, families, caregivers, other professionals, and other relevant individuals.
 The competencies of this role are essential for establishing rapport and trust, formulating a diagnosis, delivering information, striving for mutual understanding, and facilitating a shared plan of care.
 Poor communication can lead to undesired outcomes, and effective communication is critical for optimal patient outcomes.
-The application of these communication competencies and the nature of the doctor-patient relationship vary for different specialties and forms of medical practice.*
+The application of these communication competencies and the nature of the patient-physician relationship vary for different specialties and forms of medical practice.

-Fundamental elements of effective communication include empathy, cultural sensitivity, respect for diversity, appropriate use of verbal and non-verbal communication, flexibility, and a non-judgmental approach.*
+Fundamental elements of effective communication include empathy, cultural sensitivity, respect for diversity, appropriate use of verbal and nonverbal communication, flexibility, and a nonjudgmental approach.

 Objectives

-1. Appropriately develop and maintain ethical relationships, rapport and trust with patients, families and communities
+1. Appropriately develop and maintain ethical relationships, rapport, and trust with patients, families, and communities

 1. Initiate an interview with the patient by greeting with respect, attending to comfort and to the need for an interpreter if applicable, orienting to the interview, and consulting with the patient to establish the reason for the visit

-2. Use appropriate non-verbal communication (positioning, posture, facial expression)
+2. Use appropriate nonverbal communication (positioning, posture, facial expression)

-3. Tailor the interview to the clinical context (Emergency Department, clinic)
+3. Tailor the interview to the clinical context (emergency department, clinic)

 4. Seek consent from competent patients before involving family members